EX-Salesforce-Training/Project-2-Hard-Days-Byte/README.md

  - Activating the site will open it to for users
     - Move to Administration in the Workspace and click activate
 ## Setup Users

+- Go to Roles:
+ - Create Partner Manager Role under "CEO"
+ - Assign this role to yourself
 - From setup go to Digital Experience
+ - Enable Digital Experiences
+ - Select Domain Name
+- Settings:
+ - Go to Members, select the Gold Partner User and Asteria Partner and move them to the selected box
+ - Allow using standard external profiles for self register, user creation and login
+- Go to All Sites
+ - Create New: Choose Partner Central Template
+- Create an Account
+ - Click dropdown menu: Enable as Partner, Enable Partner Accounts and Create Partner Users
+ - ##
+-